polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 A `transfer(region: RegionId, new_owner: AccountId)` dispatchable SHALL have the effect of altering the current `owner` field of `region` in the `Regions` map from the signed origin to `new_owner`.

-An implementation of the `nonfungible` trait SHOULD include equivalent functionality. `RegionIndex` SHOULD be used for the `AssetInstance` value.
+An implementation of the `nonfungible` trait SHOULD include equivalent functionality. `RegionId` SHOULD be used for the `AssetInstance` value.

 In both cases, the `price` field SHALL become `None`.